 Use of Breakroom: Anything placed in the Kitchen’s refrigerator must be labeled with name and date.
 The refrigerator will be cleaned out each Monday morning.
 You are responsible for cleaning up after yourself including washing any dishes or utensils used.

-All members, guests, visitors, and students to the space must follow The Workshop’s Code of Conduct & Anti-Harassment Policy.
+All members, visitors, and guests of the space must follow Triumph Workshop’s Code of Conduct & Anti-Harassment Policy.
 See Code of Conduct.

 Code of Conduct & Anti-Harassment Policy

 Triumph Workshop is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all The Workshop sponsored spaces, both online and off.
+This code of conduct applies to all Triumph Workshop sponsored spaces, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of The Workshop board.

-Some of The Workshop’s spaces may have additional rules in place, which will be made clearly available to participants.
+Some of Triumph Workshop’s spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, physical appearance, body size, race, or religion